osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

     	- New medical chopper boid by Shockwave on cities
     	- Added some flying hornets to the desert maps
     	- Added several groundmaps to city buildings (roads, farmland, cars, etc)
+    	- Made Gas Stations a little bit more damaging all around
     	- Moon maps:
     		- Added stars
 	        - Removed clouds as best I could (there is no atmosphere on the moon of course.. :P)